magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 more clearly you see it as just the body rather than a person, a being, a me or a them, the more powerful the effect on the mind, resulting in the simultaneous removal of doubt and uncertainty.
-Blind attachment to rules and practices (), which manifests in the mind as blindly fumbling and feeling around through lack of clarity as to the real purpose of practice, is abandoned simultaneously because it arises in conjunction with personality view.
+Blind attachment to rules and practices (*sīlabbata-parāmāsa*), which manifests in the mind as blindly fumbling and feeling around through lack of clarity as to the real purpose of practice, is abandoned simultaneously because it arises in conjunction with personality view.

 You could say that the three fetters of doubt, blind attachment to rites and practices and personality view are inseparable and even similes for